Your cart is currently empty.

 Leading American orchestras, instrumentalists, and wind ensembles around the world have performed the music of Chicago based composer James M. Stephenson, both to critical acclaim and the delight of audiences.
 The Boston Herald raved about “straightforward, unabashedly beautiful sounds,” suggesting “Stephenson deserves to be heard again and again!”
 A formal sense of melody and tonality characterize his works, each embedded in a contemporary soundscape.
 These qualities, coupled with the composer’s keen ability to write to each occasion, have led to a steady stream of commissions and ongoing projects.

 James Stephenson is also a highly sought-after arranger and conductor, rounding out his constantly busy schedule.
 His arrangements have been performed/recorded/broadcast by virtually every major orchestra in the country, including the Boston Pops, Cincinnati Pops, New York Pops, and more.
 On the podium, Stephenson has led orchestras in Chattanooga, Bozeman, Charleston, Ft.
 Myers, Modesto, and Wyoming, in addition to numerous concert bands.
-With the Lake Forest Symphony, near his Illinois home, he has not only conducted but also has served for seven years as Composer-in-Residence.
+With the Lake Forest Symphony, near his Illinois home, he has not only conducted but also served as Composer-in-Residence.

 Jim originally hails from the Greater Chicago area, as does his wife Sally.
 In 2007 the couple, along with their four children, returned to the region to pursue the life they now share.